 Some companies will give you the option to add your de-identified results into their open database.
 Your results will help the company refine its classifications, as each customer’s data adds to the bigger picture.
 If other customers have genetic results that match yours, the company may contact you and the other people to let them know of the match.
 By getting in touch with people who match your results, you may be able to fill in the gaps in your family’s history.
 You may also discover distant cousins who have been separated as the family size increased or migrated.

 There are also websites where you can create an account and post your results.
 One may wish to search their surname – many surnames have Web sites dedicated for genealogical research.
 Or they can post the results to their own personal site.Or they can even post the haplogroup they belong to, but haplogroups are very general, they just define genetic populations.
 A genetic population isn’t necessarily linked to a particular ethnicity, culture or even geography.
 And the classifications for haplogroups for Y-DNA results are different than those for mtDNA results.

 DNA Genealogy Projects

-There are plenty of genealogy projects currently which tells about your family history .
-They range from regional to global in scope.
-Some are meant to give a big picture glimpse of how people migrated from one region to another over millennia -these are more anthropological than genealogical in nature.
+There are plenty of ongoing genealogy projects which attempts to trace familial history that range from regional to global scale.
+Some projects were created to to trace an overview of human migratory patterns over time, these are more anthropological than genealogical in nature.
 Others help people get in touch with fellow genealogists to solve mysteries and connect to family members who may be separated by geography and generations alike.

 The USGenWeb Project is a volunteer organization dedicated to helping citizens of the United States research their family backgrounds.
 The project has links to each state project.
 Within the state project site, you’ll find links to resources that might help you find out more about your family.
 In many cases, the links will tell you where you need to go to see official documents that have your family’s information on them.
 You’ll still need to do some legwork to fill in the gaps, but the projects resources can give you a good place to start.